curv3d/curv/docs/language/Language.md

 (in the general case), one for the base character and one for each accent, although for the most common cases, a single code point is also available as an alias.
+* The concatenation two strings of length M and length N should have length M+N. So a string can't begin with a code point that only appears in the middle or end of a character.
+  This is enforced in string literals and by `code_to_str` by checking the first code point.

 To obtain lower level access to the Unicode string representation, `str_to_code` converts a string to a list of integers (each integer is